duchenzhuang/FSQ-pytorch/README.md

 ## Acknowledgement

-Our code draws heavily from the first stage (VQVAE training) of [CogView](https://arxiv.org/abs/2105.13290) and [Cogview2](https://arxiv.org/abs/2204.14217) and [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch), and we would like to thank these teams for their selfless sharing.
+Our code draws heavily from the first stage (VQVAE training) of [Cogview2](https://arxiv.org/abs/2204.14217) and [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch), and we would like to thank these teams for their selfless sharing.
 And we also thank Wendi Zheng and Ming Ding for their very constructive suggestions.